readytensor/rt-datasets-fars/README.md

 ### Dataset Composition

-This dataset amalgamates information from three distinct sources:
+This dataset consolidates data from three separate sources:

 1. **Crash Data**: This encapsulates features pertinent to individual crash incidents.
 It includes details like the date and time of the crash, the manner of collision, the location of the accident (including region, state, latitude, longitude, etc.), and the type of roadway on which the accident occurred.

-2. **Vehicle Data**: This section offers insights into the vehicles implicated in the crash.
-It delves into aspects like the vehicle type, its make, and the model year.
+2. **Vehicle Data**: This data offers insights into the vehicles involved in the crash.
+It includes attributes such as the vehicle type, its make, and the model year.

-3. **Driver Data**: This subset presents features specifically linked to the drivers embroiled in these mishaps.
+3. **Driver Data**: This subset presents features specifically linked to the drivers involved in these accidents.

 ### Time Frame and Data Selection